 - a.
-Residential energy code covers residential buildings including single family homes, townhouses, and multi-family buildings that are 3 stories and less. - b.
-Commercial energy code covers all non-residential buildings and residential buildings that are 4 stories and more. - c.
+Residential energy code covers residential buildings including single family homes, townhouses, and multi-family dwelling unit buildings that are 3 stories and less. - b.
+Commercial energy code covers all non-residential dwelling unit buildings and residential buildings that are 4 stories and more and all residential sleeping unit buildings regardless of the number of stories.

+- c.
 The International Energy Conservation Code is the base document for the development of the WSEC.
 Washington state amendments are integrated into the base document. - d.
 In considering amendments to the state energy code, the Council established and consulted with a technical advisory group including representatives of appropriate state agencies, local governments, general contractors, building owners and managers, design professionals, utilities, and other interested and affected parties